 - 1. ENSURE ALL BRICKS ARE CORRECTLY POSITIONED INSIDE THE FIREBOX AND BUILD THE FIRE DIRECTLY ON THE BRICK IN THE BOTTOM OF THE STOVE.
 DO NOT USE A GRATE. - 2.
 Position the thermostat to the HIGH setting and turn the fan (if fitted) OFF. - 3.
-Open the loading door. - 4.
+Open both the loading door and the bypass door. - 4.
 Place 10 balls of non-glossy paper towards the front of the bottom of the firebox then stack 20 pieces of kindling on top of the paper in a crisscross fashion (leaving air gaps in between sticks). - 5.
 Light the fire and allow it to get a good start while leaving the loading door cracked open (approximately 3 to 5 minutes).
 DO NOT LEAVE THE STOVE UNATTENDED. - Once the kindling is fully on fire, place two or three medium size logs onto the fire.
 Keeping the loading door unlatched, allow the logs to catch fire (approximately 5 minutes).
 DO NOT LEAVE THE STOVE UNATTENDED. - 7.
-Once the logs are burning, latch the loading door shut.
+Once the logs are burning, latch the loading door shut BUT keep the bypass door open.
 Leaving the loading door open after the wood load has caught fire may cause premature failure of the catalytic combustor. - 8.
 When nearly all of the wood in the firebox is fully burning, finish loading the appliance.
 Lay the wood as far back in the stove as possible.
-Latch the loading door shut. - 9.
+Latch the loading door shut and observe the catalytic thermometer.
+Once the needle is in the ACTIVE ZONE, close the bypass door. - 9.
 Let the fire burn with the thermostat at the HIGH setting for 20-30 minutes or until the fire is well established.
 This ensures that the stove, catalyst, and wood load are all stabilized at optimum operating temperatures.
 The temperature in the stove and the gases entering the combustor must be raised to at least 500F (indicated by the thermometer needle in the ACTIVE ZONE) for catalytic activity to be initiated. - 10.
 After 20-30 minutes or once the fire is well established, gradually turn the thermostat down to the desired heat output setting.
 Please note that if the thermostat is turned down too low too quickly, the fire may go out or the combustor may stop working, indicated by the thermometer needle falling into the INACTIVE ZONE.
 If this happens, simply turn the thermostat back to a higher heat output setting to let the fire reestablish itself. - 11.
 If an optional fan kit is installed, turn the fan on after the initial warm up period of 20-30 minutes.